top of page

 A growth mindset means believing that intelligence and abilities can improve through effort and learning.
 This mindset encourages persistence, curiosity, and resilience.
 Research shows that people with a growth mindset experience more significant brain changes during learning.

-Here’s how growth mindset affects neuroplasticity:
+Here’s how a growth mindset affects neuroplasticity:

 • Increased motivation: Believing you can improve drives you to practice more, which strengthens neural connections.